kexec-run/Dotfiles/fedora-post-installation.md

 >sudo dnf update

 ##### Install necessary packages
->sudo dnf install neovim kernel-devel powertop glances sysstat htop -y
+>sudo dnf install neovim kernel-devel glances sysstat htop -y

 ##### Removing and disabling useless things like bolt for thunderbolt which my system doesn't have, abrt for bug reports, fwupd used to update UEFI fimware - unsupported, and gnome-software which is a big fat useless blob